The WWF is run at a local level by the following offices...

 Transforming our economy requires bold leadership and a strong commitment to action.
 We cannot improve – or even maintain – our well-being on a business-as-usual path.
 At the same time, this transformation offers enormous opportunities to create a better future for everyone.

-“The EU can lead the world’s transformation to sustainable and inclusive economies but only with an integrated strategy on climate and sustainability issues, and a substantial mobilisation of public and private finance"
+“The EU can lead the world’s transformation to sustainable and inclusive economies but only with an integrated strategy on climate and sustainability issues, and a substantial mobilisation of public and private finance."

 Sébastien Godinot